 The t' values that result from this algorithm are then input values, along with observed lengths, to a function for fitting Equation 3 with any nonlinear model fitting software.
 For convenience, an R (R Development Core Team, 2016) function to represent Equation 3, including use of the algorithm to compute t', is included in the vbFuns() function of the FSA package v0.8.8 (Ogle, 2016a).
 Use of this function is demonstrated in the Supplementary information.

-2.2 Demonstrating the Algorithm
+2.2 Demonstrating the algorithm

 The algorithm developed to fit Equation 3 is demonstrated with four data sets.
 The first data set is the fork lengths (mm) and decimal ages (the number of opaque zones observed on otolith thin sections plus the proportion of the year after the designated birthdate) from 215 Australian bonito (Sarda australis) sampled from commercial landings as detailed in Stewart et al. (2013).
 Stewart et al. (2013) fit Equation 2 to these data but constrained C to not exceed 1.
 These data were chosen to illustrate how Equation 3 may provide a better and more appropriate fit than Equation 2 with the boundary condition of C=1.
 The remaining three data sets are for invasive Eastern mosquitofish (Gambusia holbrooki) from southern France to southern Spain detailed by Carmona-Catot et al. (2014).
 Standard lengths (mm) were measured for each fish and annual ages were estimated from length frequencies and analysis of scales, with decimal ages determined from capture date and estimated birth dates for a cohort.
 Carmona-Catot et al. (2014) fit Equation 2, without constraining C, to fish from ten locations.
 Data from three of these locations were chosen to demonstrate how Equation 3 fits relative to Equation 2 with varying estimates of C (i.e., C much greater than 1 for Site 2, C only slightly greater than 1 for Site 4, and C much less than 1 for Site 9).